sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-simple-jit-in-rust.md

 {% highlight nasm %}
 MOV RAX, 0x3  ; move our return value (0x3) into RAX,
-              ; the register in x64 used for return values RET           ; return from the funcation call
+              ; the register in x64 used for return values RET           ; return from the function call
 {% endhighlight %}

 Great, now we just need to write this program into our JIT memory.
 But wait, we don't have an assembler :)